muratk5n/thirdwave/en/2022/03/predicting-politics-mesquita.md

 policy space provided doing so supplies sufficient utility regarding credit for helping to "make a deal."
 Such a player can be attracted to a new position without being coerced.
-Such a player may strike a policy compro- mise with others in order to gain credit as the broker of an agreement.
+Such a player may strike a policy compromise with others in order to gain credit as the broker of an agreement.

 The issue examined in Table 3.1 [inputs are for political reform in China, assuming the death of Deng Xiao Ping, the stances of each actor